 To get started, we need to enable translations for the Search & Filter post type.

-Disabled WPMLs Translation Editor
+Using WPMLs Advanced Translation Editor (ATE)

 This does not include when using a shortcode to display the Search Form itself